TEIR1plus2/Xbox-Reversing/README.md

   - Thread 0 updates it's flags in the TSCR register and then updates its state.

  Now thread 0 can change what ever it needs to while all other threads are asleep.
-When thread 0 is done, it much wake up the other threads by calling HvpRestoreThread.
+When thread 0 is done, it must wake up the other threads by calling HvpRestoreThread.

  The Restoration process works as follows:
   - HvpRestoreThread makes sure each thread calling it was saved before, if they weren't its considered an